-GiveOut offers donors the unique opportunity to donate in one place and have impact across the LGBTQI human rights movement globally, with their donations supporting grants to a set of activist-led national and regional LGBTQI advocacy organisations that most donors would find it hard otherwise to identify or give to.
+GiveOut offers donors the unique opportunity to donate in one place and have impact across the LGBTQI human rights movement globally, with their donations supporting grants to a set of activist-led national and regional LGBTQI organisations that most donors would find it hard otherwise to identify or give to.
 The Charity appeals particularly to donors who share GiveOut's aim of having impact through long-term core support to the global LGBTQI movement, rather than mainly one-off reactive funding.

-In 2020, GiveOut continued to work to grow giving by the LGBTQI community in the UK, to raise the funds for the above grants and to help cover the Charity's operational costs, engaging mainly LGBTQI individuals as well as corporates with a strong track record on LGBTQI inclusion to donate.
+In 2021, GiveOut continued to work to grow giving by the LGBTQI community in the UK, to raise the funds for the above grants and to help cover the Charity's operational costs, engaging mainly LGBTQI individuals as well as corporates with a strong track record on LGBTQI inclusion to donate.
 In implementing its fundraising strategy, the Trustees and Executive Director had due regard to the charity Commission's Compliance Toolkit, 'Protecting Charities from Harm', particularly Chapter 6, 'Know your donor'.

 GiveOut obtained support from the Charity's Trustees and their networks as well as corporates and foundations.
 The Charity also worked with a small number of fund sponsors to develop a set of special focus funds.
-In total, the Charity had income of £569,422 in its third year of operation.

-The Trustees and related parties provided support in excess of £161,000 before Gift Aid in the period.
+In total, the Charity had income of £733,891 in its fourth year of operation.
+The Trustees and related parties provided support of £151,682 before Gift Aid in the period.

-GiveOut was also able to secure generous financial and in-kind support from a number of corporates.
-The Trustees are grateful to our founding corporate sponsor BCG and its Pride network for their valuable financial and in-kind support to GiveOut.
-The Trustees are thankful to all those businesses that provided support in 2020, including Emerald Life, ev.energy, Gay Times, Global Butterflies, Goldman Sachs, Latham & Watkins, Macquarie, Travers Smith and TSB.
-Along with BCG, the Charity also continued work with Latham & Watkins and Goldman Sachs to develop guidance to encourage businesses to support the LGBTQI movement, particularly in more difficult contexts.
+GiveOut was also able to secure generous financial and in-kind support from many businesses.
+The Trustees are grateful to our founding corporate sponsor Boston Consulting Group (BCG) and its Pride network for their valuable financial and in-kind support to GiveOut.
+The Trustees are thankful to all those businesses that provided support in 2021, including Levi Strauss & Co, Macquarie, Gay Times, Global Butterflies, Goldman Sachs, Latham & Watkins, McGill & Partners, Travers Smith, Spotify, Allen & Overy, Simmons & Simmons, Guidewire, ev.energy, Emerald Life, Bryan Cave Leighton Paisner, Burberry, Kennedys, and BNP Paribas.
+Along with BCG, the Charity also completed work with Latham & Watkins and Goldman Sachs to develop guidance to encourage businesses to support the LGBTQI movement, particularly in more difficult contexts.
+The guidance is available at pridewithpurpose.com

-GiveOut was grateful to receive support for operational costs from two charitable foundations, including The Baring Foundation, amounting to a combined sum of £43,000 in the reporting period.
+GiveOut was grateful to receive support for operational costs from charitable foundations, including The Baring Foundation and Wellspring Philanthropic Fund, amounting to a combined sum of £51,618 in the reporting period.

-During the period, the Charity also continued to develop named funds, generously sponsored by individuals and businesses who also lend their profile to encourage others to give: The Antonia and Andrea Belcher Trans Fund, The Suki Sandhu LGBTQI Asia Fund, The Emerald 50 Fund sponsored by Steve Wardlaw and his company Emerald Life, and Amplifund with GAY TIMES.
-Combined these named funds were recognised as raising £93,559 in 2020, as follows:
+During the period, the Charity also continued to develop philanthropist advised funds, generously sponsored by individuals and businesses who also lend their profile to encourage others to give: The Antonia and Andrea Belcher Trans Fund, The Suki Sandhu LGBTQI Asia Fund, The Emerald 50 Fund sponsored by Steve Wardlaw and his company Emerald Life, and Amplifund with GAY TIMES.
+Combined these funds were recognised as raising £60,282 in 2021, as follows:

-- The Antonia and Andrea Belcher Trans Fund, to support trans human rights activism around the world: £34,007. - The Suki Sandhu LGBTQI Asia Fund, to support LGBTQI activism across Asia: £30,076. - The Emerald 50 Fund, to support LGBTQI activism across Southern Africa: £11,586. - Amplifund, to support LGBTQI media activism and campaigning: £17,890.
+- The Antonia and Andrea Belcher Trans Fund, to support trans human rights activism around the world: £19.579. - The Suki Sandhu LGBTQI Asia Fun4368d, to support LGBTQI activism across Asia: £21,367. - The Emerald 50 Fund, to support LGBTQI activism across Southern Africa: £3,945. - Amplifund, to support LGBTQI media activism and campaigning: £15,391.

-GiveOut also launched two special focus funds, to enable donors to focus their support to the LGBTQI movement.
-Combined these special focus funds were recognised as raising £50,966 in 2020, as follows:
+GiveOut also continued to develop thematic funds, to enable donors to focus their support to the LGBTQI movement.
+Combined these special focus funds were recognised as raising £21,813 in 2021, as follows: